trailofbits/sienna-locomotive/README.md

 ## 20180808
 Changed passing of arguments to clients and target applications from using comma separated to just normally how it would appear on the command line.
 The `shlex.split()` function will split them up appropriately

+# Developer Information

+If you change anything that would break backwards compatility, increment  `harness.config.VERSION`.
+This includes any database changes, formats, directory structures, filenames etc..